sorelmitra/verifit/Readme.md

 Also, on small projects or where you're time constrained, having an automatic system testing framework that's easy to put to use on a daily basis is of great help.

+There are multiple ways of writing automated tests.
+One particular way I favor is **black box testing**, in which you treat your system as a black box, and *never check its internals*.
+I find it has quite a few advantages:

+- Easy to put in place.
+You just hit your system in the same way its clients would.
+No need to write code that checks databases, Kafka, or who knows what.
+- Can serve as acceptance testing.
+You can put up compound scenarios.
+- It's resistant to system implementation changes.

+While I do favor black-box testing, this library is suitable for any type of testing you wish.

 # Overview